Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Do I have to live there, or can I Airbnb a secondary home in Glasgow right now?

-You do not need to live in your property to run an Airbnb in Glasgow, but secondary homes face significantly more regulatory friction than primary residences.
+You do not always have to live in the property to run an Airbnb in Glasgow, because the city recognises home sharing, home letting, and secondary letting.

 Get fresh and reliable information about the market in Glasgow